amartincolby/Rust-Quick-Guide/README.md

     By and large, constants will be used far more often than statics.
 The primary use case for statics over constants is when large amounts of data is being referenced.
 Constants are "inlined" during compilation.
-This means that everywhere where a constant is referenced, the value behind that constant replaces the reference.
+This means that everywhere that a constant is referenced, the value behind that constant replaces the reference.
 If the constant represents a lot of data, or if the constant is referenced many times, that could cause a huge increase in the size of the compiled binary.
 Statics put the data in one